 Subsequent to the sale of WCG to Aros Net in February of 2000, I decided to return to the software engineering field.
 Shortly thereafter I moved to New Hampshire to take a full-time job with Codem Systems.
 Codem develops communications multiplexers, modems, antenna controllers, and cellular telephone products.
 Codem also provides custom engineering and support services for commercial and government customers.

-I currently have interests in computer networking, hardware interfaces, and embedded operating systems.
-If you are looking for a software engineer with skills in these areas, please feel free to take a look at my resume, although I am not currently looking for a new position.
+I currently have interests in real-time programming, servo control, hardware interfaces, and embedded operating systems.
+If you are looking for a software engineer with skills in these areas, please feel free to take a look at my resume.

 This is the Linux driver for the Proxim Symphony and Rangelan wireless network cards.
 I didn't write it, but I used to use the Symphony card and put a mirror here because the real site seems to be unreachable a lot of the time.
 Get the latest version.